gitsailesh/Saral/README.md

 # Saral
-Saral (means simple in Hindi Language) is a light weighted PHP HMVC framework.
+Saral (means 'SIMPLE' in Hindi language) is a light weighted PHP HMVC framework.